 Published in Ostrich – Journal of African Ornithology

-The International Ornithologists’ Union (IOU), which has convened the world’s largest summits on avian biology since its first congress in 1884, will partner with the University of KwaZulu-Natal to organize the 28th IOCongress® in Durban, South Africa, 15 – 19 Aug.
+The International Ornithologists’ Union (IOU), which has convened the world’s largest summits on avian biology since its first congress in 1884, will partner with the University of KwaZulu-Natal to organize the 28th IOCongress®, 15 – 19 Aug.
 2022 which will take place virtually.

-The IOCongress2022 will provide both the core traditional IOCongress where ornithologists can meet, network, present their work in person, and experience the birding environment of southern Africa, and a virtual IOCongress where ornithologists can fully participate without having to travel to Durban.
-All symposium and oral presentations, posters, workshops, round table discussions, and exhibits will be accessible live or in pre-recorded form for every conference delegate regardless of their location.
+A virtual IOCongress will provide a platform where ornithologists can fully participate without having to travel.
+All symposium and oral presentations, posters, workshops, round table discussions, and exhibits will be accessible regardless of their location.
 This will allow participation in any part of the IOCongress at any time, removing the usual limitations of parallel sessions and lack of time to see and take part in everything of interest at the conference.